-- (vii) to identify any negative impacts on sites of cultural heritage and to propose measures to mitigate these impacts; - (viii) to propose provision of mitigation measures so as to minimize pollution, environmental disturbance and nuisance during construction and operation of the Project; - (ix) to investigate the feasibility, practicability, effectiveness and implications of the proposed mitigation measures; - (x) to identify, predict and evaluate the residual environmental impacts (i.e. after practicable mitigation) and the cumulative effects expected to arise during the construction and operation phases of the Project in relation to the sensitive receivers and potential affected uses; - (xi) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these environmental impacts and cumulative effects and reduce them to acceptable levels; - (xii) to investigate the extent of the secondary environmental impacts that may arise from the proposed mitigation measures and to identify constraints associated with the mitigation measures recommended in the EIA study, as well as the provision of any necessary modification; and - (xiii) to design and specify environmental monitoring and audit requirements to check the effective implementation of the recommended environmental protection and pollution control measures.
+- (iii) to identify and quantify emission sources (including air quality, noise, water quality and waste, etc. as appropriate) and determine the significance of impacts on sensitive receivers and potential affected uses; - (iv) to identify and quantify any potential loss or damage and other potential impacts to fisheries, flora, fauna and natural habitats; - (v) to identify any negative impacts on sites of cultural heritage and to propose measures to mitigate these impacts; - (vi) to identify any potential landscape and visual impacts and to propose measures to mitigate these impacts; - (vii) to propose the provision of infrastructure or mitigation measures to minimize pollution, environmental disturbance and nuisance during construction and operation of Project; - (viii) to investigate the feasibility, practicability, effectiveness and implications of the proposed mitigation measures; - (ix) to identify, predict and evaluate the residual environmental impacts (i.e. after practicable mitigation) and the cumulative effects expected to arise during the construction and operation phases of the Project in relation to the sensitive receivers and potential affected uses; - (x) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels; - (xi) to investigate the extent of the secondary environmental impacts that may arise from the proposed mitigation measures and to identify constraints associated with the mitigation measures recommended in the EIA study, as well as the provision of any necessary modification; - (xii) to design and specify environmental monitoring and audit requirements to check the effective implementation of the recommended environmental protection and pollution control measures; and